Dzeko extends Roma contract to 2022

 "Here there is everything we need to win something and I am delighted to be able to stay here even longer."

-Roma has also confirmed it has signed Turkish defender Yildrim Mert Cetin on a permanent transfer.
+Earlier on Friday, Roma confirmed they have signed Turkish defender Yildrim Mert Cetin on a permanent transfer.

-"I know the size of the club I am going to be representing," he said.
+"I know the size of the club I am going to be representing," he told Roma's website.

 "I'm very happy to be here, it's a feeling I can't really describe in words.